Offensive AI: State of the Field

 How has agentic AI changed offensive operations in 2026, and what does the kill chain look like when AI is the abstraction layer attackers operate on?
 Specifically: which kill-chain phases (recon, initial access, persistence, C2, lateral movement, exfiltration) now have demonstrated AI-assisted or AI-driven techniques?
 Which tools (commercial and OSS) are in operator use?
 Where are the trust and capability boundaries between human-operator-with-AI-assistant and fully-autonomous offensive agents?

-Current Position
+Current position

-The 2026 offensive-AI surface is dominated by promptware as the unit of capability — multi-stage operations written in natural language, executed across heterogeneous agentic substrates (Promptware).
-The kill chain has migrated up a layer: instead of crafting binaries that execute on a target operating system, operators craft prompts that execute across an agent’s tool surface. [[your-agent-works-for-me-now-rehberger-talk|Rehberger’s [un]prompted 2026 talk]] demonstrated the kill chain across production systems — Gemini Workspace, Microsoft Enterprise Copilot, ChatGPT, OpenClaw, KimiCloud — establishing that this is not a research-curiosity but an operational reality.
+The 2026 offensive-AI surface centers on promptware as the unit of capability: multi-stage operations written in natural language and executed across heterogeneous agentic substrates.
+The kill chain has migrated up a layer.
+Instead of crafting binaries that execute on a target operating system, operators craft prompts that execute across an agent’s tool surface.
+Rehberger’s Unprompted 2026 talk demonstrated the kill chain across production systems (Gemini Workspace, Microsoft Enterprise Copilot, ChatGPT, OpenClaw, KimiCloud), establishing it as an operational reality rather than a research curiosity.

 Three load-bearing patterns characterize the field:

-Supporting Evidence
+Supporting evidence

 Prophet AI / Dropzone (offensive-side)